Generalized frame operator, lower semi-frames and sequences of translates: Introduction

 is bounded (with respect to the norm of $\H$).
 Actually, $T_\xi=C_\xi^*C_\xi$.
 We say that $T_\xi$ is the {\it generalized frame operator} of $\xi$.
 This terminology is motivated by the fact that $T_\xi=S_\xi$ for Bessel sequences $\xi$.
 In general, if $\xi$ is a sequence such that $\D(C_\xi)$ is dense, then $S_\xi\subseteq T_\xi$ and the inclusion may be strict even for lower semi-frames (\cite[Examples 1, 2]{Corso_seq}).

 In \cite[Remark 1]{Corso_seq} a reconstruction formula for a lower semi-frame $\xi$ with $\D(C_\xi)$ dense was found inverting $T_\xi$ as follows

-and $\{T_\xi^{-1}\xi_n\}_{n\in \N}$ is a Bessel sequence of $\H$.
+and $\{T_\xi^{-1}\xi_n\}_{n\in \N}$ is a Bessel sequence of $\H$ (as remarked in \cite{Corso_seq}, under the conditions above the range of $T_\xi$ is $\H$, so $T_\xi^{-1}\xi_n$ is well-defined for every $n\in \N$).
 Note the similarity between \eqref{rec_low} and the first formula in \eqref{rec_frame}.
 This is one of the reasons for which it is convenient to consider $T_\xi$ rather than $S_\xi$.
-Other motivations are that $T_\xi$ is self-adjoint, whereas $S_\xi$ could be ever not closed (Example \ref{exm_S_notclosed}).
+Other motivations are that $T_\xi$ is self-adjoint, whereas $S_\xi$ could even be not closed (Example \ref{exm_S_notclosed} below).
 Finally, $T_\xi$ is unconditionally defined, i.e. it does not change if we consider a different ordering of the sequence, while $S_\xi$ may be conditionally convergent (Example \ref{ST_translates}).

 This paper solves some questions that arose after \cite{Corso_seq}.
 We present them below.